hmmpsNorthOffice/CustomVideoPlayer/README.md

+**Added to Version 2.23**

+* Changed menu screen position to work with Beat Saber v1.13.2.
+Added a slider control in 'Extras' to set video screen brightness.

 **Added to Version 2.22**

 * Fixed a bug where the preview screen would appear in the main scene.
 There is still a minor glitch where the preview is screen is sometimes invisible in the settings menu.
 The screen will appear when the user interacts with the UI.